-Suspect dead in Dallas shooting, mayor says
+Feds had eye on Dallas gunman before paramedic shooting

 A law enforcement source familiar with the investigation confirmed the page belonged to Brown.

-The New Black Panther Party did not respond to CNN's email seeking comment on Brown's relationship to the organization.

-Southern Poverty Law Center describes the New Black Panthers as a black separatist group known for "its anti-white and anti-Semitic hatred."
+The Southern Poverty Law Center describes the New Black Panthers as a black separatist group known for "its anti-white and anti-Semitic hatred."

 The new group has no affiliation with the original left-wing militant group of the 1960s and 1970s, the SPLC says.
 That echoes a 2014 statement issued by the Dr. Huey P. Newton Foundation, named for the original Black Panther Party's co-founder, which read, "The people in the New Black Panthers were never members of the Black Panther Party and have no legitimate claim on the Party's name."